 The use of waste-free packaging methods in a sustainable way will cost beauty brands more money than their plastic options.
 And this hinders many brands from making the change.
 Especially beauty brands that are owned by billion-dollar parent corporations who want to make the most money for shareholders.

-Sustainable products are usually more expensive because they ethically source their raw materials, and workers receive fair wages.
-In a world where industries normalize low-wages to churn out super cheap products, it may be hard to justify the cost of using sustainable makeup options.
+Zero waste makeup & sustainable products are usually more expensive because they ethically source their raw materials, and workers receive fair wages.
+In a world where industries normalize low wages to churn out super cheap products, it may be hard to justify the cost of using sustainable makeup options.
 And so the cycle continues.

 As pointed out earlier, many brands are jumping on the bandwagon of ‘eco-friendly’ and ‘sustainable’, but aren’t really doing due diligence to keep this promise.
 They intend to convince customers that they are something other than every other regular makeup brand.
 This is what we know as greenwashing.
 Unfortunately, it is a growing practice in the cosmetics industry, and many countries don’t have the right policies in place to fight it.